tfprogress/daily/README.md

 - Header                                 [Completed]
 - Footer                                 [Completed]
 - Page 1: For Candidates: Resume         [Completed]
-- Page 2: For Candidates: Aptitude Test  [Not started]
+- Page 2: For Candidates: Aptitude Test  [Completed]
 - Page 3: For Candidates: Courses        [Not specified]
 - Page 4: For Candidates: Jobs           [Not specified]
 - Page 5: For Employers: Assured Recruit [Completed]
-- Page 6: For Employers: Job Description [Not started]
+- Page 6: For Employers: Job Description [In Progress]
-- Page 7: For Employers: Assessment      [Not started]
+- Page 7: For Employers: Assessment      [Completed]
 - Page 8: For Employers: Enquire Now     [Completed]
 - Page 9: Partner With Us                [Completed]
 - Page 10: About Us                      [Completed]